Asilo5/whats-new/README.md

 To open the app on your web server run ``` $ npm start ```

-## What was used to build Hotel Venezuela
+## What was used to build What's New

 What's New was built using:
   - React